HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/index.md

 You'll learn about frequency allocations - which parts of the radio spectrum are available for amateur use and what you're allowed to do in each band.
 We'll cover important concepts like primary and secondary allocations, and how to share bands with other services.

-We'll dive into the nitty-gritty of station identification, teaching you when and how to properly identify your station.
+We'll get into the nitty-gritty of station identification, teaching you when and how to properly identify your station.
 You'll learn about authorized and prohibited transmissions, ensuring you stay on the right side of the law while on the air.

 We'll also cover important topics like emergency communications protocols, third-party traffic rules, and international regulations that affect amateur radio.